justindxln/SideRunnerCPP/README.md

 Unreal Engine 4 project for myself to learn the engine and C++.
 I started with a simple endless runner game based off of a tutorial and then extended the features on my own from there (acknowledgements below)

-The current extra features I have added so far are:
+Extra features I have added so far are:
   - Stored level blueprints in an array instead of manually linking each as a separate variable
   - Made the game destroy old levels as new ones are spawned
   - Offsetted camera to show more on the right side